sofia-dominguezc/MNIST-diffusion/README.md

 # MNIST/EMNIST/FashionMNIST

-Diffusion model implementation in pytorch.
+Diffusion model implementation in pytorch trained on the latent space of an autoencoder.

 I built this as a personal project to practice using pytorch-lightning and training variational autoencoders (VAEs) and flow/diffusion models.